 The operations of the Health Care Program are managed by the Board of Trustees or its delegates.
 The Board of Trustees is comprised of four regionally elected officials from Trust member cities or towns, the Employee Benefit Advisory Committee Chair and Vice Chair, and two appointed individuals from the AWC Board of Directors, who are from Trust member cities or towns.
 The Trustees or its appointed delegates review and analyze Health care program related matters and make operational decisions regarding premium contributions, reserves, plan options and benefits in compliance with Chapter 48.62 RCW.
 The Board of Trustees has decision authority consistent with the Trust Agreement, Health Care Program policies, Chapter 48.62 RCW and Chapter 200-110-WAC.

 The accounting records of the Trust HCP are maintained in accordance with methods prescribed by the State Auditor's Office under the authority of Chapter 43.09 RCW.
 The Trust HCP also follows applicable accounting standards established by the Governmental Accounting Standards Board (GASB).
+In 2018, the retiree medical plan subsidy was eliminated, and is noted as such in the report for the fiscal year ending December 31, 2018.
 Year-end financial reporting is done on an accrual basis and submitted to the Office of the State Auditor as required by Chapter 200-110 WAC.
 The audit report for the AWC Trust HCP is available from the Washington State Auditor's Office.

-NOTE 10 - RELATED PARTY TRANSACTIONS
+NOTE 11 - RELATED PARTY TRANSACTIONS